Jo Whiley: Early career

 In Whiley's final year of her degree, still unsure of what she wanted to do, a conversation with a lecturer led to a job with BBC Radio Sussex on a show called Turn It Up.
 It allowed anyone to get on the radio and required Whiley to attend shows and interview the musicians.

 After a year, Whiley left for City University London for a one-year course on radio journalism.
 After writing many letters, she got a job as a researcher on WPFM, a BBC Radio 4 youth culture and music show.
 When the presenters Terry Christian and Gary Crowley left, she took over, gaining her first presenting role.
-She then moved into television, firstly at British Satellite Broadcasting where she produced and presented the indie show, and then at Channel 4 where she worked as a researcher on The Word, with her friend Zoe Ball.
-Whiley moved on to BBC Radio 1 from September 1993 until March 2011, during the heyday of Britpop with bands such as Blur and Oasis.
-She hosted a weekday evening show called The Evening Session with Steve Lamacq, which was oriented towards less-mainstream, non-dance music.
+She then moved into television, producing and presenting the indie show on British Satellite Broadcasting.

+Whiley subsequently worked as a researcher and music booker on Channel 4's The Word, where she arranged appearances by acts including Nirvana, L7, Hole and Rage Against The Machine.
+She was responsible for booking Nirvana for their first British television appearance, performing "Smells Like Teen Spirit" on the programme in November 1991.

+While working on The Word, BBC Radio 1 producer Jeff Smith approached Whiley to be one of a number of guest presenters covering for Mark Goodier during the summer of 1993.
+Shortly after, Whiley was paired up with another of the summer guest presenters - Steve Lamacq and given a seven week slot together.
+New Radio 1 controller, Matthew Bannister handed them the weekday The Evening Session slot permanently with the objective to make "left-field" music more accessible and bridge the gap between daytime and John Peel's later slot.
+The new show coincided with the emergence of Britpop.
+The Evening Session gave Oasis an early four-song Radio 1 session in the first week of 1994, before those songs had been recorded for Definitely Maybe, and had the exclusive first play of The Stone Roses "Love Spreads" in November 1994.

 Whiley presented her own show on Saturday afternoon in late 1995.
+Whiley remained at Radio 1 until March 2011.

 From 1995 to 1998, Whiley was a regular guest presenter on Top of the Pops, initially co-presenting with fellow DJ Steve Lamacq before flying solo and alternating with Zoe Ball and Jayne Middlemiss.
 The three women are referred to by the Top of the Pops website as the '90s girls', as between them they presented nearly every show of 1997.
 However, the only occasion when all three presented together was on Christmas Day 1997.
 Whiley returned to the show twice between 2005 and 2006 to co-present with lead presenter Fearne Cotton.

 On 24 November 2002, Whiley became the first female presenter of the Radio 1 Chart Show.

 In July 2009, Whiley published her autobiography, My World in Motion, on CD through Random House Audiobooks.